Elisi Vunipola

-Elisi Busco Vunipola (born 5 July 1972, in Nukuʻalofa) is a Tongan former rugby union player.
-He played as fly-half.
+Elisi Busco Vunipola (born 5 July 1972) is a Tongan former rugby union player.
+He played as a fly-half.

+Early life

+Vunipola was born on 5 July 1972, in Nuku'alofa, the capital of Tonga.

 Career

 Vunipola debuted for Tonga in the match against Fiji, in Nuku'alofa, on 24 March 1990.
 He played the 1995 and 1999 World Cups, earning in total 6 World Cup caps.
 Although not taking part at the 2003 Rugby World Cup, Vunipola last played for Tonga in the match against France, in Toulouse, on 19 November 2005.
 At club level, he played for Sanyo, ACT Brumbies, Caerphilly RFC and Bay of Plenty.

 Personal life

 He is brother of the scrum-half Manu Vunipola and of the hooker Feʻao Vunipola, both Tongan internationals.
 He is also the uncle of Feʻao's sons, Billy and Mako Vunipola, both England internationals.
 He is the father of fly-half Manu Vunipola.